fanpu/website/_pages/courses.md

 [Gardens by the Bay](https://www.gardensbythebay.com.sg/) and came in runner's up, after a well-deserved win by [JSA](https://www.cmujsa.com/).

-This semester was rather risky for me because I did not have the necessary prerequisites for over half of my classes.
+Academically, this semester was rather risky for me because I did not have the necessary prerequisites for over half of my classes.
 I was missing [36-705 Intermediate Statistics](https://www.stat.cmu.edu/~larry/=stat705/) for [10-716](#course10716), [36-708](#course36708), [36-709](#course36709),